prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 This is a big Clojure advantage, but since Hy is built on Python we are stuck with Pythons mutable data structures by default.
-There seems to be two thrid party libraries that provide basic persisten data structures to Python, [pysistence][5] and [pyrsistent][6].
+There seems to be two third party libraries that provide basic persistent data structures to Python, [pysistence][5] and [pyrsistent][6].
 Pysistence has an experimental C module so it may be more performant but it doesn't seem to be actively maintained.
 Pysistence was recently